Our Programs

 The Apple Program

-At the “core” of our foundation is the Apple Program, operating in 30 locations across the Lower Mainland.
+At the “core” of our foundation is the Apple Program, operating in 50 locations across the Lower Mainland.
 Apple Bowls are filled daily and students are encouraged to “take two” – one for themselves, and one for a friend, and share a healthy snack and a healthy conversation.
-This simple concept facilitates face-to-face connection in a tech-driven world where youth are more disconnected than evers.
+This simple concept facilitates face-to-face connection in a tech-driven world where youth are more disconnected than ever.
 According to psychiatrist and Adam’s Apples Board Member Dr. Muffy Greenaway, “although it may seem simple, the impact of one apple, leading to one connection, can be a turning point for one student who is struggling”.

 What we offer